xregistry/server/README.md

 - make clean        : erase all build artifacts, stop mysql.
 Basically, reset
 - make server       : build the server
 - make cmds         : build the exes (server and CLIs)
-- make image        : build the all Docker images
+- make image        : build the all container images
-- make push         : push the Docker images to DockerHub
+- make push         : push the container images to a container registry
-- make mysql        : just start mysql as a Docker container
+- make mysql        : just start mysql as a container container
 - make mysql-client : run the mysql client, for testing
-- make testdev      : build a dev docker image, and build/test/run everything to make sure the minimal dev install requirements haven't changed
+- make testdev      : build dev container image, and build/test/run everything to make sure the minimal dev install requirements haven't changed
 ```